rafasashi/language-switcher/readme.txt

 – MIXED SOURCES - map internal or external urls
-– POST TYPE LANGUAGE - Add a main language selector to post types and map urls of alternative languages – TAXONOMY LANGUAGE  - Add a main language selector to terms and map urls of alternative languages – MENU LANGUAGE - Add a main language selector to the menu settings and switch the menu accordingly – LANGUAGE FILTERS - Filter items by language in the main WP_Query of archive pages – LANGUAGE WIDGET - Add the language switcher with the widget – LANGUAGE SHORTCODE - Add the language switcher anywhere with the shortcode [language-switcher]
+– POST TYPE LANGUAGE - Add a main language selector to post types and map urls of alternative languages – TAXONOMY LANGUAGE  - Add a main language selector to terms and map urls of alternative languages – HREFLANG LINKS - Add hreflang links into the head of each page – MENU LANGUAGE - Add a main language selector to the menu settings and switch the menu accordingly – LANGUAGE FILTERS - Filter items by language in the main WP_Query of archive pages – LANGUAGE WIDGET - Add the language switcher with the widget – LANGUAGE SHORTCODE - Add the language switcher anywhere with the shortcode [language-switcher] – LANGUAGE MENUS - Add the language switcher to your navigation menus

 = Addon Features =